lmammino/loige.co/content/posts/2022-02-02_2021-a-year-in-review/index.md

 ![Top acquisition channels for loige.co in 2021](./loige-co-acquisition-channels-2021.png)

-The majority (more than half) of the readers come through organic search.
+The majority (more than half) of the readers came from organic search.
 This is probably because I have a large chunk of articles in the long time still driving a lot of traffic and hopefully because of some SEO.

 But, if I have to be honest, I am not particularly interested in doing an in-depth analysis and trying to figure out how to squeeze more traffic from search engines.